 Reuse jars, paint them on the inside (either use spray paint or add paint, close the jar and shake it so the paint gets all over it on the outside), decorate a face on the outside with permanent markers and you’ll get this sweet Halloween decor for candy storage.

 Even easier: instead of painting the jars, draw a face on orange paper with black marker, add the orange paper to the inside of the jars, and you’ve got your jar jack-o’-lantern.

 Mice on the Stairs

-Okay, this many mice would indeed be creepy, but I think it’s even a cute idea to hide just a few of these paper mice in the house!
+I think it’s even a cute idea to hide just a few of these paper mic eor rats all over the house.

 Milk Jug Ghosts

 This idea thrills me because it reuses milk jugs: cut off the top part to get a wider opening, have the kids decorate them with faces, and then light them up by simply adding battery-operated tea lights.

 You could also cut holes into the sides of them and thread a string of Christmas lights through them.

 Or spread them out and add glow sticks.

 No-Carve Pumpkin Decorating With Washi Tape